293 Tenth Ave New York NY 10001

 January 24 - March 2, 2019

 Kasmin is pleased to announce an exhibition of new works by Matvey Levenstein, on view at 293 Tenth Avenue between January 24 - March 2, 2019.
-Levenstein’s work depicts scenes from his life on the North Fork of Long Island and explores themes of history and representation, speaking to the relevance of Romanticism in the 21st Century.
-Imbued with a distinctly literary sensitivity, the exhibition brings together a selection of new works ranging in size and materials, including large sumi ink drawings, canvases that blur the distinction between landscape and still-life, and smaller works realized on linen, copper, and wood.
+Levenstein’s work depicts scenes from his life on the North Fork of Long Island and explores themes of history and representation.
+The paintings speak to the relevance of Romanticism in the 21st Century, and act as quiet meditations on the immigrant experience filtered through the most traditional painterly genres: the landscape, the still life and the portrait.
+Imbued with a distinctly literary sensitivity and sincerity, the exhibition brings together a selection of new works ranging in size and materials, including large sumi ink drawings, and smaller, delicate works realized on linen, copper, and wood.
 This is the artist’s first solo exhibition at the gallery.

 Levenstein’s interest in sites that have a largely unexplored historical significance has led him to old pilgrim cemeteries and to views towards Gardiners Bay.
 Beginning with snapshots, Levenstein is able to quickly capture a scene’s formal properties before beginning his material investigation.
 Working with a limited palette on toned grounds, Levenstein’s distinctive compositions are characterized by the layers of paint built up and scraped back slowly and meticulously over many months, and their foregrounding of nature in all its dramatic variety: the looming power of a stormcloud, tree branches dissecting a winter sky, and more quietly, a vase of cut flowers sitting on a dinner table.
 In Pink Moon (2018) a tiny orb hangs amidst a luminous sunset as two telephone poles, resembling crucifixes, emerge tentatively from the bottom of the picture plane.